Carefully observe actions to infer suspects.

-In recent years, forensic science has been popularized through television and pop culture in general.
-While this has promoted forensics to the general public, it has also perpetuated the “CSI effect”— that is, misconceptions and exaggerated expectations of the applications of forensic science.
-T.V. shows usually portray one or two detectives solving a mystery within an hour, but in reality, forensic science involves painstaking collaborative efforts by all levels of law enforcement.
+Forensic science has been popularized through television and pop culture in general.
+This has promoted forensics to the general public, but it has also perpetuated the “CSI effect”— misconceptions and exaggerated expectations of the applications of forensic science.
+TV shows often portray a crime scene investigation (CSI) with one or two detectives solving a mystery within an hour.
+In reality, forensic science involves painstaking collaborative efforts by teams at all levels of law enforcement.

 Techniques continue to be developed and refined, and the field of forensics has branched out into various fields of expertise.
 The overlying goal and intent, however, remains the same—to solve crime through scientific analysis of the evidence.